todo-cli/todo-cli-page/index.md

 ---
 layout: default
-description: Very simple CLI to help you manage your list of todos.
+description: Uncomplicated tool to keep track of your list of todos on the command line.
 ---

-An uncomplicated tool to keep track of your list of todos on the command line.

 ### Usage